How To Code Sign Windows Kernel Drivers using EV?

 makecab /d CabinetName1=YourFileName.cab /D DiskDirectory=. /f YourFileName.ddf

-After it, the system will return your .CAB driver package as an output at the same location or within the same directory, where the .ddf file is present.
+After that, the system will return your .CAB driver package as an output at the same location or within the same directory where the .ddf file is present.

 The Windows Kernel Drivers Signing Procedure